Reviewing StoneX Group (SNEX) & Its Rivals

-StoneX Group (NASDAQ: SNEX) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it weigh in compared to its rivals?
-We will compare StoneX Group to related businesses based on the strength of its earnings, valuation, institutional ownership, dividends, profitability, risk and analyst recommendations.
+StoneX Group (NASDAQ: SNEX) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it contrast to its rivals?
+We will compare StoneX Group to related companies based on the strength of its earnings, dividends, valuation, analyst recommendations, risk, institutional ownership and profitability.

 Analyst Ratings

-This is a summary of current ratings and price targets for StoneX Group and its rivals, as provided by MarketBeat.
+This is a breakdown of recent ratings and target prices for StoneX Group and its rivals, as reported by MarketBeat.com.

 |Sell Ratings